semanticlib/sip2-async/README.md

 const options = {
   host: 'localhost',
   port: 6001,
-  timezoneOffset: '+0000',  // set it to server timezone, useful if transactions logs need to be saved
+  timezoneOffset: '+0000',  // server timezone, useful if logs need to be saved
-  dueDateFormat: 'YYYYMMDD', // varies in implementations, needed to convert arbitrary date string to Date() object
+  dueDateFormat: 'YYYYMMDD', // format returned by the server
-  terminator: 'CR', // very important, set it to 'CRLF' for Koha
+  terminator: 'CR', // response is empty if set incorrectly, use 'CRLF' for Koha
-  verbose: false // Keeps most useful fields in response, set it to true to get everything }
+  verbose: false // set it to true to get everything
+}

 const socket = new SIP2.Client(options)